Istanbul Food Guide

 çiğ köfte vendor wearing plastic gloves while squeezing lemon over meatball wrapped in lettuce leaf, street food

-Our vegan friends are far more fortunate than devoted carnivores because a huge selection of chains and franchises have veganised the çiğ köfte recipe without sacrificing the taste.
-These chains and many other small çiğ köfte shops are scattered all around Istanbul and easy to find.
+Our vegan friends are far more fortunate than devoted carnivores, because a huge selection of chains and franchises have veganized the çiğ köfte recipe without sacrificing the taste.
+These chains and many smaller çiğ köfte shops are scattered all around Istanbul and easy to find.

-Starting with Tatlıses Çiğ Köfte, which was founded by famous Kurdish singer, Ibrahim Tatlıses a.k.a The Emperor, or the similarly red but more serious Komagene or the lime green Oses Çiğ Köfte.
+Start with Tatlıses Çiğ Köfte, founded by the famous Kurdish singer Ibrahim Tatlıses, a.k.a.
+The Emperor.
+There’s also the similarly red but more serious Komagene, and the lime green Oses Çiğ Köfte.

-Meşhur Adıyaman Çiğ Köftecisi is slightly more mild and quite sweet with its pomegranate molasses.
+Meşhur Adıyaman Çiğ Köftecisi runs slightly milder and quite sweet with its pomegranate molasses.

 Çiğ Köfteci Ömer Usta is famous for its gigantic portions.